Skip to content

 • As an EU member state, Austria is embedded in the European and international university landscape.
 For this reason, most university degrees follow the Bachelor - Master - PhD degree structure.
 Most universities have numerous partner universities abroad in both Europe and globally.
 A semester abroad is perfectly normal for many students in Austria.
 Find more advantages for living in Austria here.

-• Tuition fees for Austrian and European students (EU/EEA and Swiss nationals) are only charged for universities of applied sciences, private universities and if the stipulated duration of the studies is not met.
-Third Country Nationals have to pay a tuition fee of 726,72 Euro per semester.
-Every student has to pay 21,20 Euro per semester for the Austrian Student Union (ÖH).
+• Tuition fees for Austrian students and students from EU/EEA member states are only charged for universities of applied sciences, private universities and if a person studies longer than the stipulated duration of studies.
+Regularly enrolled students from countries outside of the EU/EEA have to pay € 726.72 per semester.
+Every student must pay € 21.20 per semester for the Austrian Student Union (ÖH).

 Copyright: © Westend61 / Peter Scholl (top) / © Westend61 / Zeljko Dangubic (bottom)